-1) The dry riser inlet cabinet is located in the ground floor dry riser cupboard (twin valve) secured with a suited cylinder lock.
+1) The dry riser inlet cabinet is in the ground floor dry riser cupboard (twin valve) secured with a suited cylinder lock.

-The outlets are contained within the dry riser cupboards on floors 1

-5 and are secured with suited cylinder lock.
+2) The outlets are contained within the dry riser cupboards on floors 1 - 5 and are secured with suited cylinder lock.

-- 3) The dry riser is checked regularly as part of the Caretakers duties. - 4) Maintenance contracts in place to service the valves twice per year (April and October) with a hydraulic test undertaken annually (October) to comply with the requirements of BS9990. - 5) Portable fire extinguisher (CO2) is provided to the lift motor room.
-Maintenance contracts in place for maintenance of the extinguisher.
-The frequency for the maintenance checks are once (October) of each calendar year. - 6) Bin room is protected by fire suppression system.
+- 3) The dry riser is checked regularly as part of the Caretakers duties. - 4) Maintenance contracts in place to service the valves twice per year (April and October) with a hydraulic test undertaken annually (October) to comply with the requirements of BS9990.

+5) A Portable fire extinguisher (CO2) is provided to the lift motor room.
+Maintenance contracts are in place for maintenance of the extinguisher.
+The frequency for the maintenance checks is once (October) of each calendar year.

+6) The bin room is protected by fire suppression system.